 13. What is The Difference Between Auditing and Accounting?

-The question checks whether you paid attention to the things you learned in class.
+The question checks whether you paid attention to what you learned in class.

 Tip #1: Define each term